a-N21029/TSNES_emulator/README.md

 ### TODO: Important features to implement

+1.Throttle main game loop to 60FPS so browser does not crash
-1. APU/sound emulation
+2. APU/sound emulation
-2. Mapper support
+3. Mapper support

 ### TODO: Nice to have features
 1. Using web workers(or any viable alternatives) to multithread application for each hardware component, further optimizing the emulator (the NES was a distributed system after all)